Halonate Side Effects

 For Healthcare Professionals

-Applies to halobetasol topical: topical cream, topical kit, topical ointment
+Applies to halobetasol topical: topical cream, topical foam, topical kit, topical lotion, topical ointment

 More about Halonate (halobetasol topical)